wwoods/wwoods.github.io/_posts/2016-06-09-easy-sphinx-documentation-without-the-boilerplate.md

 The Module Itself
 =================

 Almost there, we just need something to document.
-This method requires two things in each module's docstring: the `autosummary` directive must be used to document submodules, and `Members` must be put as a heading at the end of the docstring.
-The `Members` heading is necessary because `autodoc` regrettably doesn't have its own separator between the docstring and any members.
+This method requires only one thing in each module's docstring: an `autosummary` directive must be used to document submodules.
+Otherwise, any submodules will not have their own content pages generated according to our `module.rst` template, and users will not be able to find their documentation.

 <div class="code-name" file="__init__.py" title="/mod/__init__.py"></div>
 ```python